Following style rules and the principles that underpin the rules will ensure consistency.

 We need your consent

-Our cookies cannot be used to identify any individual visitor, and we do not use them for targeting, marketing or advertising purposes.
+This cannot be used to identify any individual visitor or for targeting, marketing or advertising purposes.

 Privacy policy